lukso-network/docs/docs/guides/universal-profile/browser-extension/03-interact-with-dapp.md

 ---
-sidebar_label: 'Interact with dApp'
+sidebar_label: 'Interact with a dApp'
 sidebar_position: 3
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Interact with dApp
+# Interact with a dApp

 :::note Notice
 The UP Browser Extenstion is currently in the **development alpha** version.